dself-dev/stock_prediction/README-branches.md

 - Produces **confusion-matrix + precision / recall / F-scores** for evaluation
 - Achieved **≈ 48 % baseline accuracy** — starting point for future tuning
 - Updated main **README** to document classifier usage and roadmap

+---

+## Branch: add-fib-retracements *(Nov 2025)*
+- Added **basic Fibonacci retracement calculator**
+- Implemented `main/fiboncacci/fib.py` to compute:
+  - Swing High
+  - Swing Low
+  - Standard Fib levels (23.6%, 38.2%, 50%, 61.8%, 78.6%)
+- Tool prompts user for **symbol** and **buy date**, then auto-calculates retracement ranges
+- This is an **early version** meant to lay the foundation for:
+  - Using Fib levels as an additional ML feature
+  - Helping users identify **sell zones** based on retracements
+  - Later detecting when a user **already owns** a position and giving guidance
+- Future work planned for this branch includes:
+  - Pivot-based swing detection
+  - Integrating Fib levels into `/predict`
+  - Adding buy/sell recommendations alongside sentiment + technical indicators